- What's new?

 Brooklyn Wildlife Area

-Brooklyn Wildlife Area (associated with Story Creek Stream Bank Protection project) is located between Villages of Oregon, Brooklyn and Belleville, straddling the Dane/Green County line, about 15 miles south of Madison.
-Access from Dane County Highway D, 2 miles east from Belleville.
+Brooklyn Wildlife Area is located between the villages of Oregon, Brooklyn and Belleville, straddling the Dane/Green County line, about 15 miles south of Madison.
+Access to the property is from Dane County Highway D, 2 miles east from Belleville and off State Highway 92.

 Acquisition for Brooklyn Wildlife Area began in 1945.
 Since 2004, the department has been making a concerted effort to convert annual public hunting ground leases of private lands to easements in cooperation with the USDA NRCS Farm and Ranch Protection Program.
 These easements allow public hunting and fishing in perpetuity, while allowing the landowner to continue agricultural use of their land.
 This program depends on good hunter conduct for its success--please be on your best behavior while using leased and eased private land and be careful not to damage soybeans or other crops before harvest.